You have no items in your shopping cart.

 So, as you have the perfect opportunity to try a more natural hair color and care regimen, I do have a couple of suggestions.
 I know several women who home color and they like Surya Henna Brasil Cream - it is a natural hair dye and seems to work well, according to Leslie, a former L”Oreal devotee and cancer survivor who sourced and tested it for us.

-Actually, I do use conditioner as well and the one from Shielo, the Color Protect Reflecting Conditioner ($25 in the TIA shop) for color treated hair does a good job and is the one that I typically pair with Goat Milk shampoo.
+Actually, I do use conditioner as well and the one from Shielo, the Color Protect Reflecting Conditioner ($25) for color treated hair does a good job and is the one that I typically pair with Goat Milk shampoo.
 They make a good team in my experience.
 My color treated hair likes them and I like that I’m not compromising with too many nasty chemicals in the pursuit of sheen.

 As we get older, out hair does get drier and chemical products make matters worse so if you can move to more natural color and care products things should start to improve.

 Ingredients in L’Oreal Color Pulse: Water, Lareth-12, Behentrimonium Chloride, Dimethyl Ether, Cetearyl Alcohol, Isobutane, Glycol Distearate, Amodimethicone, Butane, Fragrance, Propane, Hydroxyethlcellulose, HC Yellow No. 9, Sodium Lauryl Sulfate, HC Red No. 3, HC Blue No. 2, Basic Brown 17, Trideceth-12, HC Red No. 7, 3-Methylamino-4-Nitrophenoxyethanol, Methylparaben, HC Orange No. 2, Cetrimonium Chloride, Butylparaben, Ethylparaben, Isobutylparaben, Propylparaben, F.I.L.
 D7071/3